-BAWSCA co-sponsored two garden tours in Spring of FY 2021-22.
+BAWSCA co-sponsored two garden tours in Spring of FY 2022-23.
 Each tour was designed to showcase local homes that have beautiful water-conserving gardens comprised primarily of California native plants.
 The tours take place throughout the Bay Area, although many gardens featured in the tours were located within the BAWSCA service area.

-Going Native Garden Tour.
-The seventeenth annual Going Native Garden Tour took place virtually throughout FY 2021-22.
-There were 6 virtual tours held with a total of 389 participants.
-Additionally, 2,595 people in total viewed the recordings on YouTube.
+Growing Native Garden Tour.
+The twenty-first annual Growing Native Garden Tour took place on April 1 and April 2 in FY 2022-23.
+4,272 registrants made 5,698 visits to the 42 open gardens.
+Additionally, 183 volunteers participated on tour day and worked 924 collective hours.
 Participants provided many positive comments about the tour and talks.
-Several gardens made special videos of varying lengths or slide shows that can be viewed at any time by going to the GNGT.org website and viewed at any time by going to the GNGT.org website and clicking on "2022 Gardens."
+Several gardens made special videos of varying lengths or slide shows that can be viewed at any time by going to the GNGT organic that can be viewed at any time by going to the GNGT.org website and clicking on "2023 Gardens."

 Bringing Back the Natives Garden Tour.
-The eighteenth annual Bringing Back the Natives Garden Tour took place on April 30 and May I, and showcased 50 gardens and nurseries located in 24 cities and unincorporated areas of Alameda and Contra Costa Counties.
-10,816 visits were made.
-The online tour took place on April 16 & 17 which had 1,545 live views and 9,400 total views to 50 open gardens and nurseries.
+The nineteenth annual Bringing Back the Natives Garden Tour took place on May 6 and 7 and showcased 55 gardens and nurseries located in 24 cities and unincorporated areas of Alameda and Contra Costa Counties.
+10,345 visits were made.
+The online tour took place on April 15 & 16 which had 941 live viewers and 3,036 registrants.
 Over 32 talks and demonstrations were given at the showcased gardens and nurseries on tour.